ResonantGeoData/RD-WATCH/docs/index.md

 ## For Developers

--  **Scalable and Modular Architecture**: Built on top of widely used Django web framework and open source geospatial technologies in a architecture that is flexible and extensible.
+-  **Scalable and Modular Architecture**: Built on top of the widely used Django web framework and open source geospatial technologies in an architecture that is flexible and extensible.

--  **Efficient Data Management**: RDWATCH provides domain specific data models that provide fast search across data types.
+-  **Efficient Data Management**: Domain-specific data models enable fast search across data types.

--  **Advanced Technology Stack**: Leverage dynamic vector tiles, open standards like STAC, and open-source software (MapLibre, Vue.js) on AWS for scalability.
+-  **Advanced Technology Stack**: Supports dynamic vector tiles, open standards like STAC, and open-source software (MapLibre, Vue.js) on AWS for scalability.

 ## For Annotators and Analysts

--  **Enhanced Workflow**: Interfaces for efficient monitoring, annotating, and visualizing geospatial data within a geospatial context.
+-  **Enhanced Workflow**: Provides interfaces for efficient monitoring, annotation, and visualization of geospatial data.

 -  **Interactive Visualizations**: Dynamic observation of data changes over time, directly in the web interface, enhancing the annotation process.